 Why: Want to put your taste buds to the test?
 Make your way into Dans Le Noir, but try not to get lost, because you’ll be dining in the dark at this quirky restaurant.
 Dans Le Noir challenges the norm, and promises to change your perception of food, as you dine on its globally influenced French cuisine and wine chosen by an in-house sommelier.
 If you’re feeling very adventurous, go for the surprise menu.

-Where: 30-31 Clerkenwell Green, EC1R 0DU
+Where: 30-31 Clerkenwell Green, London, EC1R 0DU

-Ballie Ballerson, Shoreditch and Soho
+Ballie Ballerson, Shoreditch

-Why: Ballie Ballerson is the ultimate kidult place to hang out in the city, where you can grab a Hubba Bubba Margarita and some ‘foodie fooderson’ in the shape of a truffle honey pizza topped with emmental, scarmorza, and parmesan.
+Why: Ballie Ballerson is the ultimate kidult place to hang out in the city, where you can grab a Hubba Bubba Margarita and some ‘foodie fooderson’ in the shape of a truffle honey pizza topped with emmental, scarmorza, and Parmesan.
 Once you've had your fill of food, you can jump around in a ball pit full of glowing balls all evening with friends.
-Is there a better way to relieve your childhood?
+Is there a better way to relive your childhood?
 Not in our books.

-Where: 97-113 Curtain Road, EC2A 3BS; 53-54 Berwick Street, W1F 8SP
+Where: 97-113 Curtain Road, London, EC2A 3BS

-Inamo, Covent Garden, Soho, and Camden
+Inamo, Covent Garden and Soho

-Where: 11-14 Hanover Place, WC2E 9JP; 134-136 Wardour Street, W1F 8ZP; 265 Hampstead Road, NW1 7QX
+Where: 11-14 Hanover Place, London, WC2E 9JP; 134-136, London, Wardour Street, W1F 8ZP

 The Schoolhouse, Clapham